Kanboard Documentation

 Kanboard provides a flexible and pluggable authentication architecture.

-By default, user authentication can be done with multiple methods:
+By default, user authentication can be performed using multiple methods:

 • Username and password authentication (Local database and LDAP)